How to use the AND function

 There are two separate arrays in the AND function, however, it doesn't matter.
 All values must be TRUE or its numerical equivalent to return TRUE.

-5. AND function in IF function example
+5. IF function example

 The image above demonstrates a formula that combines the AND function and the IF function.
 If the "Region" is equal to "North" and the "Amount" on the same row is above 200 then multiply with 1.2.